ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w3d3 - deployment m1.md

     - "Absolute path": specifies the complete location of a file or directory, starting from the root directory,
     - "Relative path": describes the location relative to the current location.

-  - 2. Show example (ex. in my filesystem)
+  - 2. Show example (eg. in my filesystem)

   - 3. project 1: use relative paths